Sex trafficking in Europe: History of trafficking

 Since antiquity, conquered people were forced into slavery and were taken to the victor nation.
 These people were given new lives of servitude, as servants or sex slaves.
 Prior to 4000 BC, there is no evidence of sexual servitude and slavery in human culture.
 Greece and Rome were notorious for capturing people and making slaves out of them.
 In the height of the Roman Empire, one in every three persons was thought to have been a slave.
 Men were used as laborers, while women and girls were used for enjoyment purposes in brothels as well as in private homes.

 From the Middle Ages onward, both male and female saqaliba slaves were trafficked from Northern or Eastern Europe to the Islamic Middle East and the al-Andalus; while male saqaliba could be given work in a number of tasks such as offices in the kitchen, falconry, mint, textile workshops, the administration or the royal guard (in the case of harem guards, they were castrated), female saqaliba were placed in the harems.
 From the other side of the Muslim world, the East, when African slave trade to the Middle East was in full swing, women slaves garnered a higher price than men both because of their reproductive value, but also because they were sex objects as well as servants.

-From the exposure of the White slave trade affair in the 1880s, the sex trafficking of women where noted and fought in both Europe and North America.
+From the exposure of the White slave trade affair in the 1880s, the sex trafficking of women was noted and fought in both Europe and North America.
 In Europe at the time, governments had been part of sex slavery schemes for over a century.
 International treaties were adopted in 1904, 1910, and 1925 outlawing the trading of women.